-If you want to make your start-up business more profitable, alongside the quest for more sales, and greater margins, there are a number of things you can do to make your new business more efficient.
+If you want to make your start-up business more profitable, alongside the quest for more sales, and better margins, there are a number of things you can do to make your new business more efficient.

 Here are some ideas to help you improve the way you run your business, so you can add to your bottom line just by being more efficient: